-- The Ambiguously Gay title character of the MST 3 K short Mr. B Natural was clearly played by a woman, leading Tom and Crow to debate the character's actual gender.
+- The Ambiguously Gay title character of the Mystery Science Theater 3000 short Mr. B Natural was clearly played by a woman, leading Tom and Crow to debate the character's actual gender.

 - Butch Lesbian "Walter" from German series Hinter Gittern - der Frauenknast (Behind bars - the women's prison) has a twin brother Andreas, played by the same actress, who's apparently indistinguishable from her without his beard.
 Which they used in one episode to change roles, allowing her to escape and him to get closer to several female prisoners.

 - The classic Israeli children television show ''At Fistuk’s House featured a puppet named Rega‘ that turned into a boy... played by an adult woman.
 It’s as jarring as it sounds, even for preschoolers.